mick-zhang/Amazon-Reviews-using-Sentiment-Analysis/README.md

 # Amazon-Reviews-using-Sentiment-Analysis
-Applying sentiment analysis on Amazon's product reviews
+Applying sentiment analysis on Amazon's product reviews.

 **If you are looking to skim over the project without going into too much detail, you can easily access it through [_here_](https://nbviewer.jupyter.org/github/mick-zhang/Amazon-Reviews-using-Sentiment-Analysis/blob/master/Amazon%20Project%20Github.ipynb?flush_cache=true).**